Nick Dean (Paralympic administrator)

-Nicholas Grant Dean (born 1952) is a leading Australian sport administrator and wine industry consultant.
+Nicholas "Nick" Grant Dean (born 1952) is a leading Australian sport administrator and wine industry consultant.
 Dean has made a significant contribution to the Australian Paralympic movement.

 Personal

 Dean's father Henry who died in 2008 was born in India, fought in World War II and was a ski instructor.
 Dean has three children and lives in Adelaide.

 Business career

 Dean became involved in the Australian wine industry through his father.
 His family has vineyards in the Adelaide Hills and is a major supplier of grapes to Petaluma Wines (Lion Nathan).
 He is chair of Project Wine, which provides "crush" services.
 He is currently employed by Colliers International as a specialist consultant to the Australian wine industry.
 Dean has stated that Colliers has provided support to allow him to dedicate time to the Paralympic movement.

 Skiing

 Dean's involvement in skiing was through his father Henry who took him to the Australian Alps in 1963.
 In 1972, after completing university, Dean moved to Thredbo Ski Resort to work as a ski instructor.
 He was a ski instructor for ten years working in United States ski resorts during the Australian summer.
 Whilst working at Thredbo he became involved with people skiing with a disability including Ron Finneran.
 In 1978, he was at the inaugural meeting to establish the Australian Disabled Skiers Federation (ADSA) which was later called Disabled Winter Sport Australia.
 He was President of Disabled WinterSport Australia from 1990 to 2004 and 2008-2009, Treasurer from 2005 to 2007.
 In 1975, a founding member and the first Vice President of the Australian Professional Ski Instructors Association, a position he held between 1975 and 1980.
 Since 2007, he has been a member of the International Paralympic Committee (IPC) Alpine Skiing Sport Technical Committee.